 The Centennial Botanical Conservatory is a fascinating place to visit.
-It was originally opened in 1967 by the Fort William Parks Board as a Centennial project intended as a legacy to the citizens of Thunder Bay.
+Opened in 1967 by the Fort William Parks Board as a Centennial project, it is a legacy to the citizens of Thunder Bay.

-The central and largest room in the Conservatory is the tropical house - a humid arboretum where exotic flowers, trees, shrubs and other plants from around the world are featured in a year-round tropical setting.
+The central and largest room in the Conservatory is the tropical house - a humid arboretum featuring exotic flowers, trees, shrubs and other plants from around the world in a year-round tropical setting.

-Hours: Seven days a week, 1 to 4 pm.
-Closed Christmas Eve & Christmas Day, Boxing Day, New Year’s Eve & New Year’s Day, Good Friday.
+Closed Christmas Eve & Christmas Day, Boxing Day, New Year’s Eve & New Year’s Day, and Good Friday.